-Our Named Executive Officers are obligated pursuant to their employment agreements not to compete with the Company for a period of twenty-four months following their termination of employment with the Company.
-The agreements also restrict the Named Executive Officer's disclosure and use of confidential information to which they were exposed during their employment.
+Our Named Executive Officers are obligated pursuant to their employment agreements, employment letters, and/or the Severance Plan, as applicable, not to compete with the Company for a period of twenty-four months following their termination of employment with the Company.
+These agreements also restrict the Named Executive Officer's disclosure and use of confidential information to which they were exposed during their employment.
 In addition, the agreements provide for restrictions on the solicitation of vendors, customers and employees of the Company for a period of twenty-four months following termination of employment.